 Medline Newsroom: Are there any co-conditions or co-morbidities that place patients with dysphagia at greater risk of malnutrition?

 Phillips: Most co-morbidities can impact nutrition status, and people living with diabetes, obesity, cancer, cardiovascular disease and/or dysphagia are at greatest risk.
 In addition, food insecurity, including an inability to shop or prepare food, can cause malnutrition.
 And the impact can be cyclical.
-For example, dysphagia can lead to malnutrition, which causes fatigue and lead to continued poor nutrition intake.
+For example, dysphagia can lead to malnutrition, which causes fatigue and leads to continued poor nutrition intake.
 A malnourished individual may also grab soup, cereal or another mixed consistency liquid with solids because they are easy to prepare.
 And yet, these are among the hardest for dysphagia patients to manage.

 Dr. Hutchings: Dysphagia and malnutrition are especially common in dementia patients, as changes in the brain, as well as external stimuli – loud noises, for example — can impact an individual’s ability to eat, drink or swallow.
 I would say that 100% of our dementia patients – whatever type of dementia they have – will have dysphagia and weight loss associated with malnutrition.